CinnamonTeal/CinnamonTeals_awesome_dotfiles/README.md

 eponymous dotfiles.
 This means if something breaks and you want to fix aliases, for example, you have to edit the .aliases file.

+If you want to change the colors of your prompt, subl the .bash_prompt and look for the PS1 settings at the bottom.

 the dotfiles loaded by my .bash_profile are a frankenstein of variables copied from the .bash_profile gifted to me by the Flatiron school, the .bash_profile gifted to me by my friend Patrick, and some of my own modifications.